rsyncOSX/RsyncUIdocs/content/post/Normalsettings.md

 ## Rsync version and path

 It is adviced to install rsync as part of Homebrew.
 RsyncUI discover what type of Mac you are on.
-The path for Homebrew on the Intel based Mac is: `/usr/local/bin` and on the Apple Silicon: `/opt/homebrew/bin`.
+The path for Homebrew is:

+- Intel based Mac is: `/usr/local/bin`
+- on the Apple Silicon: `/opt/homebrew/bin`.

+The path is set if not changed by the user.

  - Rsync v3.x to `on` - set optional path if **NOT** by Homebrew
    	- any version of rsync should work, but only version 2.6.9 and 3.2.x are tested and verified